cloudflare/cloudflare-docs/products/firewall/src/content/cf-dashboard/expression-preview-editor.md

 ---
+title: Edit rule expressions
 pcx-content-type: how-to
 order: 320
 ---

-# Edit rule expressions
+# Edit Firewall Rule expressions

 ## Overview

-The **Expression Editor** is a text-only interface for creating Firewall Rules expressions.
+The **Expression Editor** is a text-only interface for creating Firewall Rule expressions.
 Although it lacks the visual simplicity of the Expression Builder, the Expression Editor supports the entire specification of Cloudflare's [Rules language](https://developers.cloudflare.com/ruleset-engine/rules-language).

 For example, only the Expression Editor supports grouping symbols.
 Cloudflare designed the Rules language with [Wireshark Display Filters®](https://www.wireshark.org/docs/wsug_html_chunked/ChWorkBuildDisplayFilterSection.html) in mind, so although there are some subtle differences, Wireshark users should feel right at home with Cloudflare rules and be able to easily port their existing rules to Cloudflare.